Oklahoma State vs. Oklahoma NCAA Football Odds, Plays and Insights | November 27, 2021

 - Against the spread, Oklahoma is 5-6-0 this year.

-- Oklahoma's games this year have eclipsed the over/under in 54.5% of its opportunities (six times in 11 games with a set point total).
+- Oklahoma's games this season have gone over the total in six out of 11 opportunities (54.5%).

-- Oklahoma is 5-5 against the spread and 10-0 overall when the team puts up more than 14.9 points.
+- Oklahoma is 5-5 against the spread and 10-0 overall in games when it records more than 14.9 points.

 - The Sooners have 11 giveaways this season, while the Cowboys have 14 takeaways .